anshulp2912/scrivener/README.md

 1. Clone the Git repository.
 2. Run `pip install -r requirements.txt`
 3. Open Command Prompt and change the directory to the location of cloned repository.
-4. Run the command `streamlit run user_interface.py`
+4. Run the command `python -m streamlit run ./source/scrivener_user_interface.py`
 5. Next, open your browser and type in `localhost:8501` in the search bar to open the webUI of the application.
 6. The UI typically looks as shown below and here you have a choice between URL, file or normal text input.